tian-yu-zhan/DNN_Point_Estimation/README.md

 Within a specific folder, source “XX_training.r” to train DNN with its scaling parameters.
 Note that those files are already saved in each example folder.

 Generating results for validation:
-Within a specific folder, source “XX_validation.r” file to obtain validation results, and then use “DNN_latex_table.r” to generate the corresponding table / Figure.
+Within a specific folder, source “XX_validation.r” file to obtain validation results, and then use “DNN_latex_table.r” to generate the corresponding table / figure.